-If you did not carry on a business in the income year, but in a prior year allocated assets to a general STS pool or long life STS pool, do not include the STS pool deductions at this question.
+If you are not a small business entity in the income year, but in a prior year you allocated assets to a general small business pool or long-life small business pool (or the law allocated the assets to such a pool), do not include the pool deductions at this question.
 Show such deductions at item D15 on your tax return (supplementary section).